nanonull/bean-trace/README.md

 #### When don't use:
 - renamed fields are not acceptable;
+- you need custom overridden getProperty/setProperty (maybe could be handled);
 - you need dump whole object at given execution points (TODO)

 ##### How field access intercepted